 Volunteers gather for photo on National Rebuilding Day; RTMD's largest volunteer project of the year.

-This year RTMD made critical home repairs and modifications to 20 homes in Florida City with the help of nearly 300 skilled and unskilled volunteers.
+This year RTMD made critical home repairs and modifications to 16 homes in Leisure City with the help of Commissioner Daniella Levine Cava and nearly 300 skilled and unskilled volunteers.

 Critical Home Repairs